 Dead test

-This is where I turn to my trusty old Deadtest cartridge or the newer DesTestMax.
-As these cartridges run in hypermax mode, they only rely on very few things to work:
+Having determining that the video compartment is working, next step is to insert either a Deadtest cartridge or a DesTestMax cartridge.
+As these cartridges run in hypermax mode, they only rely on very few things to work, most notably:

 Beyond the basics